NickSiboZhu/CMI2025/README.md

 -   **Feature Engineering**:
     -   **Domain-Knowledge**: We leveraged domain expertise to engineer critical time-domain features (e.g., gravity-compensated linear acceleration, quaternion-derived angular velocity).
     -   **Frequency Domain (Spectrograms)**: We created a spectrogram branch, treating the 1D signal as an "image."
 This enabled a 2D CNN to explicitly learn from time-frequency representations, capturing features complementary to the 1D branch.
--   **Reliable Cross-Validation (CV)**: We developed a robust, subject-grouped CV framework to prevent data leakage, ensuring that performance metrics reflect true generalization capabilities.
+-   **Reliable Cross-Validation (CV)**: We developed a robust CV framework using `StratifiedGroupKFold` for trustworthy evaluation.
+    -   **Why Grouped (by `subject`)**: Sequences from the same person are highly correlated.
+To prevent the model from simply memorizing a person's movement style (data leakage), we group by subject.
+This ensures that all data from a single subject appears in *either* the training set or the validation set, but never both.
+This forces the model to generalize to unseen subjects.
+    -   **Why Stratified (by `gesture`)**: The gesture classes are imbalanced.
+Stratification ensures that each fold has the same percentage of samples for each gesture as the entire dataset.
+This leads to more stable and reliable validation scores across all folds.

 ### 3. Model — A Narrative of Architectural Evolution